About

 Penultimate draft

-I argue that we only represent relative size in experience.
+I argue that undetectable inflation shoes that we only represent relative size in experience.
 I also address a dilemma about the units in which our experiences represent space.

 I argue that an objection to naïve realism based on its predictions about phenomenal similarity fails.